jjdblast/bigdata-pipeline_wiki/Custom-Distributions.md

 # Custom Distributions
-* Not really *custom*, just with many options turned on
+* Not really *custom* - more about enabling various options at build-time
-* This section helps remind us how we built specific versions of our tools (Spark, Zeppelin, etc)

 ## Spark
 * Tachyon